| OBJECTIVES

 on the increase of traffic, without restricting mobility and

+efficient use of different modes of transport.
 In order to prevent discriminatory access to railway infrastructure

 and facilitate adjustment of the railway system to these new